etn-ccis/blui-figma-plugins/README.md

 The following plugins are avalable:

--   [Variant Switcher](./variant-switcher/README.md): recursively change all selected component instances from one variant / property to another.
+-   [Variant Switcher](./variant-switcher/README.md): recursively swaps component variants based on a specified property value.